 If cared for properly, cast iron kitchenware will last forever.
-Both cast iron tetsubins and vintage enameled cast iron teapots which are damaged can rust if exposed to water for a while.
-Leave standing water in a cast iron teapot and the next time you go to use the teapot, you might notice some rust.
+Both cast iron tetsubins and vintage enameled cast iron teapots that are damaged can rust if exposed to water for a while.
+If you leave standing water in a cast iron teapot, the next time you go to use the teapot, you might notice some rust.

-Are you wondering if your teapot is still safe to use even if it has rust?
+Are you wondering if your teapot is safe even if it has rust?
 There is no need to go out and buy a new cast iron tea kettle just because it has a layer or two of rust flaking off.
 It is perfectly safe to still the kettle.
-Interestingly some tea connoisseurs like to drink tea from a pot that has a little rust because the rust enhances the taste of the water.
+Interestingly, some tea connoisseurs like to drink tea from a pot with rust.
+As they believe rust can enhance the taste of the water.